LukeClancy/dynamic-records-meritfront/README.md

   - MultiAttributeArrays (array's of arrays) which can be passed into dynamic_sql largely for inserts/upserts will now treat symbols as an attribute name.
 This leads to more consise sql without running into above error.
   - When dynamic_sql errors out, it now posts some helpful information to the log.
   - Added a test script.
 No experience testing, so its just a method you pass a model, and then it does a rollback to reverse any changes.

+v3.0.6
+- Further simplifications of the library.
+After looking further into ActiveRecord::Response objects I realized that they respond to .map .first [3] and other Array methods.
+In addition to this they have the .rows and .cols methods.
+Feel like I should of caught this earlier, but anyway, functionaly i will be setting DYNAMIC_SQL_RAW to true by default. docs-wise I am removing any reference to the raw option and DYNAMIC_SQL_RAW.
+This is mainly as ActiveRecord::Response acts as an Array with more functionality.

 ## Contributing